 Vicinity's Distribution and Fulfilment strategy forms a critical part of its focus in growing revenue from adjacent business streams while improving the performance and experience of retailers and customers respectively.

 The Distribution and Fulfilment strategy leverages Vicinity's assets to create opportunities and solve new problems.
-Assets include a database of over one million customers, in-house data-capability, over 7,000 retail stores network and broad portfolio of assets around Australia that can accommodate approximately 66% of Australia's population within a 30 minute drive.
+Assets include a database of over one million customers, in-house data-capability, ~7,000 retail stores network and broad portfolio of assets around Australia that can accommodate approximately 64% of Australia's population within a 30 minute drive.

 Taking learnings from the logistics pain points felt during the COVID-19 pandemic, Vicinity in late 2021, launched its first distribution hub at DFO Homebush, Sydney.

 Designed with the support of Vicinity's in-house Data Science & Strategic Insights teams, the Distribution Hub allows logistics carriers to drop parcels off at a delivery zone within the centre and let our team distribute in-centre.

 The Distribution Hub product will reduce the emissions and inefficiencies of last-mile delivery while removing congestion from loading bays and in turn, improving safety.
 Crucially, for distribution efficiency, the Hub handles both inbound and outbound deliveries, where centre teams collect parcels from retailers and sort for logistics companies, avoiding unnecessary trips back to their sorting office and reducing delivery times for customers.

 By mid-2022, the DFO Homebush distribution had facilitated over 100,000 parcel deliveries and trials have commenced across five additional centres.

 Drones aiding last-mile delivery